 A weekend escape to Glidden

 Arrive around 5 PM on Friday – Check in at your cabin in the woods.

-Go to Green Lantern for Fish Fry Dinner then to Roxy’s Bar and Grill to play pool and find out what’s happening around town.
+Go to Green Lantern for Fish Fry Dinner then to Lena’s Bar and Grill to play pool and find out what’s happening around town.
 Back to the cabin for a card game and the quiet of the woods.

 Saturday: Quick breakfast at The Bear Crossing before picking up some bait for a morning of fishing on Gordon Lake.
 A beach picnic and swim after lunch then back to the cabin for a nap.
 Late afternoon hike in the Chequamegon National Forest looking for critter tracks.
 Watch the sun going down at Northern Lure with a pizza and a beer for dinner, stop in at Bootlegger’s to visit with some new local friends.
 Bedtime at the cabin comes early after an active day.

 Sunday: Quiet reading and coffee on the cabin porch watching the sun come up through the woods.
 Too soon it’s time to pack up and leave.
 Stop at Check out the Bear Den and murals; trade in my book at the Little Free Library; and make plans for our country road trip home.